 The Sequoia School originally began as a summer co-operative in 2016, enrolling children who did not meet the minimum age requirement of many summer camps in the District of Columbia.
 Originally called Young'uns Summer Cooperative, it started as a community experiment between parents of the District in collaboration with the DC Department of Parks and Recreation (DPR), to fill a gap in summer programming.
 Young'uns Summer Co-op grew from one site in 2016 to four sites in 2019 out of rented classrooms offered by DPR.
-Now in its fifth year, the Sequoia School as Young'uns successor, has become a full-service, year-round, licensed childcare program, settling in the Trinidad neighborhood.
+Now in its sixth year, the Sequoia School as Young'uns successor, has become a full-service, year-round, licensed childcare program, settling in the Trinidad neighborhood.

 YOUNG KIM, Executive Director